LiulietLee/ImageToASCII/README.md

 Just move the "Source/LLTransformer.swift" to your project.

 ## Usage
-You can download this project to see the sample example.
+You can download this project to see the simple example.

 ```
 let transformer = LLTransformer()